AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Metadata
 The nodes are configured to periodically retrieve the metadata (from a blockchain platform or a master node) and host it locally.
-Details are available in the <a href="../../07-%20CLI/02-%20Background%20Processes.md#blockchain-synchronizer" target="_blank">Blockchain Synchronizer</a> section.
+Details are available in the [Blockchain Synchronizer](../../07-%20CLI/02-%20Background%20Processes.md#blockchain-synchronizer) section.

 <pre>
 run blockchain sync where source=master and time=!sync_time and dest=file and connection=!master_node